North Kosovo crisis (2022–2026): August

+The move triggered immediate opposition.
+The Serb List party strongly condemned the withdrawal, calling the bridge a "site of serious tensions and conflicts" and demanding an urgent meeting with KFOR Commander Major General Özkan Ulutaş.
+They argued Kosovo Police "have failed to build the trust of the Serbian people."
+Serbian President Aleksandar Vučić stated that while the move was "not unexpected," Serbia's official response was that such a withdrawal "must not be allowed," citing the need to protect the Serb community from potential harassment.

 Reactions

 In early August, Edi Rama, the prime minister of Albania, commented on the tensions that occurred on 31 July and stated that Kosovo should join the Open Balkan economic and political zone in order to avoid potential war; this was later echoed by Hill.
 Maria Zakharova, the spokeswoman of the ministry of foreign affairs of Russia, accused Kosovo Albanians of escalating the conflict, while Dmitry Peskov, the Kremlin press secretary, stated that Russia demands that "all rights of Serbs to be respected".
 Later in December, Peskov said that "Russia supports Belgrade in the actions that are being taken".
 Richard Grenell, the special presidential envoy for Serbia and Kosovo Peace Negotiations under the administration of Donald Trump, stated that he was disappointed with the progress of the negotiations.

 After the leak of the proposed agreement in late September 2022, Dušan Janjić from the Belgrade Forum for Ethnic Relations stated that the agreement is about "putting the dialogue exclusively on a political level", while Bodo Weber, a journalist and political analyst, stated that the agreement "might change the flow of the dialogue" but he also assessed that "Kosovo and Serbia are still far from a final agreement".
 Milorad Dodik, the president of Republika Srpska, stated that the Republika Srpska, an entity of Bosnia and Herzegovina, is "ready to help the Serbian people in Kosovo, even beyond its capacity".
 Later in January 2023, Dodik praised Vučić regarding his role in the crisis and stated that "Serbia should never recognize Kosovo".
 Weber described the mass resignation of Kosovo Serbs from Kosovo institutions as "the crisis as a consequence of the de facto absence of negotiations".
 Konrad Clewing, an expert for the Leibniz Institute for Eastern and Southeastern European Research, stated that the mass resignation could create "huge consequences".